 A. IELTS has a set fee for its test and it is defined by the exam authority.
 The Academic and General Training tests cost the same.
-Your test centre will notify you the cost while registering.
+Your test centre will notify you about the cost while registering.
 If you apply online, you will get the fee during the payment process.
-The cost may vary from country to country.
-You can check the IELTS GT test fee here.
+The cost may vary from country to country but generally the cost to take IELTS between $215 – $250 USD.

-Q. What documents do I need to register for my IELTS test?
+Q. What documents do I need to register for my IELTS GT test?

 Q. How do I get the test venue address and the exam timetable?